Batch Bayesian optimisation via density-ratio estimation with guarantees: Conclusion

 \section{Conclusion}

 This paper presented an extension of the BORE framework to the batch setting alongside the theoretical analysis of the proposed extension and an improvement over the original BORE.
-Theoretical results in terms of regret bounds and experimental results show that BORE methods are able to obtain performance guarantees and outperform traditional BO baselines.
-As future work, we plan to investigate BORE under different loss functions and analyse other batch design settings.
+Theoretical results in terms of regret bounds and experiments show that BORE methods are able to maintain performance guarantees while outperforming traditional BO baselines.
+The main purpose of this work, however, was to establish the theoretical foundations for the analysis and derivation of new algorithmic frameworks for Bayesian optimisation via density-ratio estimation, equipping BO with new tools based on probabilistic classification, instead of regression models.

+As future work, we plan to investigate the theoretical properties of BORE under different loss functions and analyse other batch design strategies, e.g., sampling methods for combinatorial domains.
+The theoretical contributions of this work can also be extended to other versions of BORE, such as its recent multi-objective version \citep{DeAth2022mbore}, and provide insights into other likelihood-free BO methods \citep{Song2022lfbo}.
+Finally, we consider integrating BORE++ with other probabilistic classification models equipped with predictive uncertainty estimates, such as neural network ensembles \citep{Lakshminarayanan2017}, random forests \citep{Balog2015}, and Bayesian generalised linear models, which should lead to improvements in scalability and additional performance gains.

+\begin{ack} Rafael Oliveira was supported by the Medical Research Future Fund Applied Artificial Intelligence in Health Care grant (MRFAI000097) by the Australian Department of Health and Aged Care. \end{ack}